Zeex/samp-plugin-crashdetect/README.md

 crashdetect plugin
 ==================

-This plugin helps in debugging SA-MP server crashes and runtime AMX errors.
+This plugin helps in debugging of SA-MP server crashes and runtime AMX errors.

 Usage Notes
 -----------